 Three Missing After Naval Crash In Gulf Of Mexico

-Naval and Coast Guard planes and helicopters searched for hours, but found no sign of the T-44A plane about 33 miles southeast of Corpus Christi, where an emergency beacon designed to send a signal on impact did so at 9:20 a.m.
+Naval and Coast Guard planes and helicopters were to resume their search today for the T-44A plane that went down Monday morning about 30 miles southeast of Corpus Christi.
+An emergency beacon designed to send a signal on impact pinpointed the location.

 Conditions were cloudy and windy but not threatening when the plane went down, and flight controllers had received no reports of problems, said Capt.
 Joseph Grosel, commodore of Training Air Wing Four at Naval Air Station Corpus Christi.